jonathan-tessier/qgmhd/README.md

 For no influence of the coriolis force, set $`F=0`$.
 For no influence of the magnetic field, set $`M=0`$.

-Equations are solved using a spectral method (FFTW) with a smooth filter.
+Equations are solved using a spectral method (FFTW) with a smooth filter and AB3 timestepping.